Amnesia (1986 video game): Development

 Programmer Kevin Bentley implemented the game using the King Edward Adventure game authoring system developed by James Terry.
 Terry's system was written in an Apple II version of the Forth programming language named Atila.
 He brought Atila and King Edward to the IBM PC and Commodore 64 so Amnesia could run on those systems.
 The game was acquired and produced by Don Daglow of Electronic Arts.

 Reception

 Scorpia of Computer Gaming World described the game as being "too much like a novel", giving as example the need to answer the phone in the hotel room.
 The review also noted the main character would collapse after an unrealistically short amount of time if he didn't eat or sleep frequently.
 Charles Ardai called Amnesia "a brilliant, witty, and intriguing story", however, and stated that "the text is so rich and the story so interesting that one hardly notices that this is probably the least interactive piece of interactive fiction ever made".
 Compute! stated that the combination of Disch's writing and Electronic Arts' software "makes Amnesia a text adventure well worth exploring".

+In Issue 8 of Gateways, Charles and Sydney Barouch liked the packaging, commenting, "If slick packaging and a few interesting ideas were all it took to sell a game, Amnesia would do very well.
+The cover is clever and particularly funny."
+However, the Barouches noted, "The game is not consistently the gem its packaging promises.
+While it is a good game and well worth the price, it can be very frustrating."
+They pointed out several technical issues that created problems.
+The Barouches concluded, "Amnesia can be a riveting role-playing adventure once you finally get into it."